-Matthews says the most common colors you'll see are gray and gray brindle, noting that black deerhounds don't meet the breed's standards.
+Matthews says the most common colors you'll see are gray and gray brindle, noting that black Scottish deerhounds don't meet the breed's standards.

-These big boys and girls are pretty laid back around the house, and like many other breeds these supremely loyal pups prefer to lounge around their people.
+These big boys and girls are pretty laid-back around the house, and like many other breeds these supremely loyal pups prefer to lounge around their people.

 "If they have a choice, they prefer a person to a dog," Matthews says.

-They're well-behaved generally, and are some of the smartest dogs to the point of being manipulative.
+They're generally well-behaved and are some of the smartest dogs to the point of being manipulative.
 One of Matthews' nine deerhounds recently got her up, she thought, to be let outside.
 Once Matthews was up and at the door, the hound simply went and took what had been her spot on the couch.

 Matthews says she avoids giving her deerhounds raw food, opting instead to feed them cooked chicken.
-Quality food, digestive enzyme supplements, and gas-reduction medication (Gas-X) help limit the chances of bloat, she says, though it's best to check with your pup's veterinarian before introducing any new supplement or ingredient into their diet.
+Quality food, digestive enzyme supplements, and gas-reduction medication help limit the chances of bloat, she says, though it's best to check with your pup's veterinarian before introducing any new supplement or ingredient his their diet.

 Your hound's vet may also recommend a preventative gastropexy due to his size.
 During this procedure, which can be performed when your dog is spayed or neutered, the stomach is sutured to the abdominal wall or diaphragm to prevent it from twisting.

+Make sure any Scottish deerhound breeder or rescue you're adopting a dog from can clear your puppy on as many ailments as possible.
 But tests and screenings won't catch everything.
 You'll likely deal with health problems at some point, Matthews says.
 She recommends having pet insurance and making sure you can afford to pay any hefty vet bills.

 "They're not the dog for everybody," she says.